Violence-Free Campus

 How We Will Respond

-In the case of conduct or concerns that have raised a concern about potential violence that might affect the university community, as deemed necessary and appropriate, USC employs a Threat Management Team to investigate, assess, and respond to reports of such behaviors or circumstances.
+In the case of conduct or concerns that have raised a concern about potential violence that might affect the University community, as deemed necessary and appropriate, USC employs an Office for Threat Assessment and Management to investigate, assess, and respond to reports of such behaviors or circumstances.

 Our Commitment to Non-Retaliation